-Last year, Thomas signed a new deal at King Power Stadium, until 2021, and made his full debut for the Foxes - proving an assist for Ayoze Pérez - during the 2-0 Premier League win over Sheffield United on 16 July, 2020.
+Thomas then signed a new deal at King Power Stadium, until 2021, and made his full debut for the Foxes - proving an assist for Ayoze Pérez - during the 2-0 Premier League win over Sheffield United on 16 July, 2020.

-After scooping the Leicester City's Development Squad Player of the Season award at the end of the 2019/20 season, meanwhile, Thomas agreed a new long-term deal at the Football Club.
+After scooping the Leicester City's Development Squad Player of the Season award at the end of the 2019/20 season, meanwhile, Thomas agreed another new, long-term deal at the Football Club.